XF3Z/Xiaofan-portfolio/README.md

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.
 If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
+1. Color matching
+2. Reduce useless information
-3. List item #3
+3. Readability

-or...

-- List item #1
-- List item #2
-- List item #3

 # Portfolio
-Final projet:

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.